eotter-beep/nynsdocs/docs/index.md

   `fdisk`, both of which can affect disks and the whole system.
-- In the C++ build, `adm` only works when NYNS is run as root, and `partition` can both inspect and modify the MBR of a disk image: it can wipe the partition table or create a single primary partition by writing directly to the image.
+- In the C++ build, `adm` only works when NYNS is run as root, and `partition` can both inspect and modify the MBR of a disk image: it can wipe the partition table, create a single primary partition, or even create a fresh image file, but it refuses to touch real `/dev/*` block devices.

 Only run scripts you trust and understand, and test on non‑critical systems first.